Upper Bucks County Sites

 The Park staff conducts canoe paddles, teaches canoe basics, and discusses the Pond wildlife around the Giving Pond.

 America’s canal heritage is displayed at the National Canal Museum with interactive, audio and video exhibits to help visitors experience transportation in the early 1800s before railroads, highways and airplanes.
 Opportunities are available to explore the water exhibits, learn about canal life, and enjoy model trains.
 Explanations are also given regarding how canals are still relevant today.

 These sheer cliffs tower 300 feet above the Delaware River and dominate the landscape.
 Because the cliffs face north, they receive little direct sunlight.
 This cool habitat supports analpine-arctic plant community unusual this far south.
-Made of tough, weather-resistant rock called hornfel, Nockamixon Cliffs resisted erosion, allowing them to "rise" above the surrounding landscape.
+Made of tough, weather-resistant rock called hornfel, Nockamixon Cliffs resisted erosion, allowing them to “rise” above the surrounding landscape.
 Nockamixon Cliffs also provides scenic beauty as ice flows from its deep ravines, creating an ice palace spectacle in winter.
-Over 90 species of birds inhabit the cliffs, which historically have been used by the peregrine falcon and osprey, creating an excellent location for bird watching from either the top or bottom of this sheer ledge.
+More than 90 species of birds inhabit the cliffs, which historically have been used by the peregrine falcon and osprey, creating an excellent location for bird watching from either the top or bottom of this sheer ledge.

 Nockamixon Cliffs attract ice climbers when the temperature drops below 32 degrees.
-Climbing is not allowed when the cliffs are not ice-covered since the rock face is home to endangered species of alpine plants
+Climbing is not allowed when the cliffs are not ice-covered since the rock face is home to endangered species of alpine plants.

 Point Pleasant, PA